What Are the Child Safety Car Seat Laws in Each State?

 New Mexico

-• Children under 1 year must be in a rear-facing car seat.
+• Children under 1 year must be in a rear-facing car seat located in the back seat.

-• Children 1 through 4 years or less than 40 pounds require a car seat.
+• Children 1 through 4 years or less than 40 pounds can use a car seat.

-• Children age 5 through 6 or under 60 pounds must use a booster seat.
+• Children age 5 through 6 or under 60 pounds can use a booster seat.

 • Adult seat belts are allowed at 7 years old.